Exercise, vitamin D may prevent falls: guidelines

 The USPSTF makes recommendations on a range of prevention and treatment issues, and its guidelines on reducing the risk of falls in the elderly had not been updated since 1996.

-There has been considerable research done since then on what seniors can do to prevent falls -- and what doesn’t seem to work.
-For instance, correcting vision, wearing a shield called a hip protector, stopping some medications or taking protein supplements do not reduce the risk that someone will have a fall, according to the guidelines.
+There has been considerable research done since then on what seniors can do to prevent falls.
+In some cases, the evidence isn’t clear.
+For instance, correcting vision, wearing a shield called a hip protector, stopping some medications or taking protein supplements may or may not lower older people’s risk of falls, according to the guidelines.

 Vitamin D, exercise and physical therapy, however, are moderately beneficial, reducing the risk of falling by 13 to 17 percent (see Reuters Health report of December 21, 2010).

-Note: This story was corrected to clarify that evidence on these interventions isn't clear in paragraph 7; also corrects paragraph 12; and paragraphs 17 and 18 to clarify that in-depth evaluations are helpful in selected cases.